wp-plugins/goodbye-captcha/readme.txt

 Yes.
 The algorithm behind the plugin was fully tested and there is no way a spider or robot can spam your sites.

-= What forms can be secured by using Goodbye Captcha WordPress plugin? = All standard WordPress forms(Login, Register, Comment and Forgot Password) can be secured by using GoodBye Captcha Free plugin.
+= What forms can be secured by using Goodbye Captcha WordPress plugin? = All standard WordPress forms(Login, Register, Comment and Forgot Password) can be secured by using GoodBye Captcha plugin.

 = Are there any php extensions that need to be activated so this plugin could work? = No. The plugin runs 100% without activating any additional php extensions.